-It’s much more severe things that you might not even consider problematic on a three week backpacking trip around the country but the longer you live in Thailand, the more likely you are to ruin your life as a foreigner with the following things.
+It’s much more severe things that you might not even consider problematic on a three week trip around the country but the longer you live in Thailand, the more likely you are to ruin your life as a foreigner with the following things.

 Being Addicted to Girly Bars

 There’s no problem with hanging out in the beer bars or go go’s once in a while, if you are in Thailand for a holiday it might even be every other day just because you haven’t got it at home.
+It’s exciting.
 But if you are really living in Thailand for months and years you should realize that it’s mostly a tourist thing.

 I do enjoy going to bars regularly for playing pool and I mean all sorts of bars, and sure why not having a good time in Walking Street once every two months but the problem starts when you don’t go for “normal Thai girls” at all but pay bar girls for sex every other night.
 Worst scenario when a foreigner marries a bar girl and believes he can “convert” her into a good girl and ends up totally broke, everyone has heard the stories.